aawe44/A_star_pathfinding_in_circle_maze/README.md

 # A* search algorithm in circle maze

-Visualization the A* algorithm and Dijkstra algorithm for pathfinding in circle maze.
+Visualization of the A* algorithm and Dijkstra algorithm for pathfinding in circle maze.

 ## Tech Stack
 - [NumPy](https://numpy.org/)